UKirsche/humhub-docs/developer/files.md

 Typical workflow:
 1. File upload (handled by Javascript)
 2. Store successfully uploaded file guids in a hidden form field (comma separated)
-3. After saving the form in controller action, assign previously collected file guids to the record.
+3. After saving the form in a controller action, assign previously collected file guids to the record.

 Example (Step 3):